Why Do Projects Fail? An Inside Look from a Feasibility Study Perspective

 What is a Feasibility Study?
 A Comprehensive Scientific Definition

-When we talk about a specialized feasibility study office, we're talking about a team of multidisciplinary experts who possess the scientific tools and methodologies to dissect the project from all angles.
+about a team of multidisciplinary experts who possess the scientific tools and

 The Five Types of Feasibility Studies: Integrated Scientific Analysis